 - Carrie Underwood's "Last Name" has the singer marry a man while drunk, and doesn't even know his (now hers as well) last name.
 A trip to Vegas was involved.

 - TG Sheppard's "Do You Want to Go to Heaven," a No. 1 country hit from 1980 where, in the last verse of the song, the main protagonist – drunk and down on his luck – strikes up a conversation with a woman sitting at the end of a bar.
 It is implied the woman is undesirable, but the two hit it off anyway and she invites him to her home to have sex.
-(The song itself is about a young man who remembers his baptism but falls farther and farther away from God once he has his sexual awakening.)
+(The song itself is about a young man who remembers his baptism and Christian upbringing but falls farther and farther away from God once he has his sexual awakening.)

 - "Nine Coronas", a parody of "My Sharona" (NOT by Weird Al), where the girl looks like various stars when drunk and like a Sasquatch / Pee Wee Herman / Mr Spock when sober.